BuildingResearch/security/README.md

 ## Simulation results

-There is a folder for every benchmark and anomaly detection with a '''main''' file.
+There is a folder for every benchmark and anomaly detection with a ```main``` file.
 Go to the path of the benchmark in Matlab and then run
 ```
 main
 ```